 Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

-What is “grafted in” according to Paul?
-Who exactly is Paul talking to, and what are they “grafted in” to?
-Why is it even important to be ‘grafted in’ and who is not considered grafted in?
+What is “grafted-in” according to the Apostle Paul?
+Who exactly is Paul talking to?
+What are they grafted-in to?
+Why is it even important to be grafted-in and who is not considered grafted-in?
+These are very important questions to ask for the sake of context.

 Context is paramount in any ‘real’ study of the Holy Scriptures, so let’s look at some of the surrounding verses as it relates to Paul’s “Olive Tree” discussion.